massamany/WireMockCsv/README.md

 * "noLines": If no lines are returned by the SQL query the HTTP status, status message and response can be overridden with this parameter.
 * "customParameters": Allows creating new parameters, eventually derived from existing ones.
 See dedicated chapter.

 "query" and "conditionQuery" can not be used together.
 If "conditionQuery" is used, presence of "conditions" is mandatory.
+See exemple for tips on creatin complex conditions (>, <, etc).

 The SQL columns names or the SQL alias given while querying provide directly the JSON field name.
 Example: `select "myField" from my_table`